glFusion/shop/README.md

 If you have the Paypal plugin installed, version 0.6.1 or later, then data from that plugin is automatically transferred into the Shop plugin.

+If you have an earlier version installed, you *must* either disable the Paypal plugin or update it to v0.6.1+.
+There will be function name conflicts if you don't do this.

 ## Plugin APIs
 Plugins may leverage this plugin to process payments and have their products included in the catalog.